Octavian Popescu (footballer, born 2002)

-Octavian George Popescu (/ro/; born 27 December 2002) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga I club FCSB.
+Octavian George Popescu (/ro/; born 27 December 2002) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Super League Greece club Levadiakos, on loan from Liga I club FCSB..

 After playing junior football for Rapid București and Universitatea Craiova among others, Popescu recorded his professional debut with FCSB in 2020, at age 17.
 He won his first national title in the 2023–24 season.

 Internationally, Popescu made his senior debut for Romania in a 0–1 friendly loss to Greece in March 2022.
 He previously represented the nation at under-21 and under-23 levels, competing in two UEFA European Championships with the former.

 Club career

 Early career

 Popescu started practising football at age eight with the team of his local high school from Nucet, Dâmbovița County.
 In 2014, he moved to Regal Sport București, where he was teammates with Radu Drăgușin and Luca Florică among others.
 The capital-based club loaned him out to Rapid București and Universitatea Craiova, respectively, before Popescu joined FCSB in 2020.